openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 `evidence`: JSON array containing information about the evidence the OP used to verify the user's identity as separate JSON objects.
 Every object contains the property `type` which determines the type of the evidence.
 The RP uses this information to process the `evidence` property appropriately.

+`attachments`: Array of JSON objects representing documents containing artifacts relevant for the identity verification.
+This can be copies or scans of id documents, certificates, or documents containing protocols or scans of filled and signed forms.
+See below on how an attachment is structured.

 Important: Implementations MUST ignore any sub-element not defined in this specification or extensions of this specification.

 ### Evidence